realpython/python-guide/docs/starting/install/linux.rst

 Installing Python on Linux
 ==========================

-The latest version of Ubuntu, **comes with Python 2.7 out of the box**.
+The latest versions of Ubuntu and Fedora **come with Python 2.7 out of the box**.

+The latest versions of Redhat Enterprise (RHEL) and CentOS come with Python 2.6.
+Some older versions of RHEL and CentOS come with Python 2.4 which is unacceptable for modern Python development.
+Fortunately, there are `Extra Packages for Enterprise Linux`_ which include high quality additional packages based on their Fedora counterparts.
+This repository contains a Python 2.6 package specifically designed to install side-by-side with the system's Python 2.4 installation.

+.. _Extra Packages for Enterprise Linux: http://fedoraproject.org/wiki/EPEL

 You do not need to install or configure anything else to use Python.
 Having said that, I would strongly recommend that you install the tools and libraries